jeffpar/pcjs.v1/devices/ti57/rom/README.md

 NOTE: This listing is actually missing data on one of the lines; comparing the listing to [4,125,901](../patents/us4125901) makes it fairly clear that a value in the middle of the row (`0E07`) was omitted.
-The listing in [4,146,928](.../patents/us4146928) is even worse, with four lines of missing data.
+The listing in [4,146,928](.../patents/us4146928) is even worse, with four lines that are missing data.

 #### ROM From U.S. Pat.
 No. 4,125,867